-A bank's profitability has an effect on its safety and soundness.
-Earnings can be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial shocks.
-Banks that are losing money, however, have less ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, expanding its capital cushion, or use them to deal with problematic loans, likely making the bank better prepared to withstand economic shocks.
+However, banks that are losing money are less able to do those things.

-Bank of England scored 22 out of a possible 30 on Bankrate's test of earnings, exceeding the national average of 16.52.
+On Bankrate's test of earnings, Bank of England scored 22 out of a possible 30, exceeding the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Bank of England was 14.19 percent, above the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
+The most recent annualized quarterly return on equity for Bank of England was 13.20 percent, above the national average of 8.10 percent.

-The bank earned net income of $3.3 million on total equity of $48.0 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 2.12 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $6.3 million on total equity of $48.3 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 1.98 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.